yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

   truth](#main-result-4-the-ml-model-outputs-topics-in-common-with-the-ground-truth)

 Run `./experiment4.sh` to compare the ML classification of the domains in the static mapping to the manual annotations from Google.
+The script first classifies the domains from the static mapping provided by Google (override_list classified into `output_web/override`).

-Results: see folder `output_web/static` for the results about the comparison for both the two filtering strategies discussed in the paper:
+Results: see folder `output_web/override` for the results about the comparison for both the two filtering strategies discussed in the paper:
 `same_nb_as_static_comparison_stats.txt` and
 `chrome_filtering_comparison_stats.txt`.
 They can directly be compared to the results in Table 4 of our paper.

-Note: this experiment also extracts some statistics about the static mapping annotated by Google in the `output_web/static` folder.

 #### Experiment 5: Crafting Subdomains
 - Prerequisite: run experiment 1 (quick evaluation)